pollfly/clearml-docs/docs/webapp/applications/applications.md

 title: Custom Applications
 ---

-Applications are a method to extend ClearML's functionality with the help of a simple UI wizard and a visualization dashboard.
-ClearML Provides a few applications out of the box.
 Each application has an application template (which defines the inputs and visualizations of the application).
 Running an application creates a new application instance with its own name and configuration.
 Behind the scenes, each application instance is actually a Task in ClearML.